 - a.
 Organizational Experience Provide a brief description of your organization and experience related to the proposed project, and your organization's infrastructure as it relates to its ability to successfully implement the proposed project. - b.
 Staff Expertise/Qualifications Provide a list of key staff and briefly describe their experience/expertise/qualifications and knowledge, and resources or the ability to obtain them, to successfully achieve the goals of the project, including demonstrated knowledge of state and local regulations and policies relevant to the training or technical assistance.
 Include an estimate of the number of full-time equivalent (FTE) workers (based on 2080 hours per year/FTE).
-If you choose to identify any partner organizations who will receive subawards or procurement contracts (including consultants) please refer to Section IV.G before doing so as EPA will not consider their qualifications unless you select them in compliance with applicable regulations and provisions.
+If you choose to identify any partner organizations who will receive subawards or procurement contracts (including consultants) please refer to Section IV.E before doing so as EPA will not consider their qualifications unless you select them in compliance with applicable regulations and provisions.
 A biographical sketch must be submitted for each major project manager, support staff member or other major project participant.
 Biographical sketches are not counted in the page limit.
-Full resumes may be included as an appendix to the application narrative and are not counted in the page limit.
+Full resumes may be included as an appendix to the application narrative and are not counted in the page limit. - 7.

-- c.
-Community Support Applicants may provide up to 15 letters of support from potential recipients of technical assistance to demonstrate that the applicant's proposed approach to service delivery is responsive to the potential recipients' needs.
-To ensure that the Agency can efficiently evaluate these letters of support, EPA will only consider letters that are included with the application itself.
-Letters of support (up to 15 maximum) do not count against the 12 page limit on the Project Narrative. - 7.
 Past Performance: Briefly describe federally funded and/or non-federally funded assistance agreements (assistance agreements include grants and cooperative agreements but not contracts) similar in size, scope, and relevance to the proposed project that your organization performed within the last three years (no more than five agreements, and preferably EPA agreements) and: - a.
 Describe whether, and how, you were able to successfully complete and manage those agreements. - b.
-Describe your history of meeting the reporting requirements under those agreements including submitting acceptable final technical reports - c.
+Describe your history of meeting the reporting requirements under those agreements including submitting acceptable final technical reports. - c.
 Describe how you documented and/or reported on whether you were making progress towards achieving the expected results (i.e., outputs and outcomes) under those agreements.
 If you were not making progress, please indicate whether, and how, you documented why not.

 Note: In evaluating an applicant's past performance, the Agency will consider the information provided by the applicant and may also consider relevant information from other sources, including information from EPA files and/or from current and prior federal agency grantors (e.g., to verify and/or supplement the information provided by the applicant).
-If you do not have any relevant or available past performance information, please indicate this in the application and you will receive a neutral score for these factors under Section V. Failure to provide any programmatic past performance or reporting information, or to include a statement that you do not have any relevant or available past performance or reporting information, may result in a zero score for these factors (see also Section V).
+If you do not have any relevant or available past performance information, please indicate this in the application, and you will receive a neutral score for these factors under Section V. Failure to provide any programmatic past performance or reporting information, or to include a statement that you do not have any relevant or available past performance or reporting information, may result in a zero score for these factors (see also Section V).